 Kim DelMonico wrote -

 EDDIE RIVERA is a close friend of our ChoiceCenter LV144 team member, Scott Epstein.
-Eddie is a “tinknocker,” part of the Local 28 Sheet Metal Workers Union in New York City.
-After the September 11th tragedy, Eddie signed up as a volunteer skilled worker, a first responder who went to Ground Zero to be part of the search and rescue effort.
+Eddie was a “tinknocker,” part of the Local 28 Sheet Metal Workers Union in New York City.
+After the September 11th tragedy, Eddie signed up as a volunteer skilled worker who went to Ground Zero to provide support.

-TUESDAY'S CHILDREN - FIRST RESPONDER ALLIANCE strives to provide First Responders and their families with services and programs to alleviate stress and other mental health concerns.
+TUESDAY'S CHILDREN - FIRST RESPONDER ALLIANCE strives to provide first responders and their families, as well as volunteers (like Eddie Rivera), with services and programs to alleviate stress and other mental health concerns.
 The First Responder Alliance has many valuable partners which aim to address your families' urgent needs and provide a bridge to external physical and mental health services.

 Tuesday's Children has found that when they connect their First Responder families to other members of the 9/11 community there is a profound and positive impact on collective healing - many of their programs assist families in forming connections, developing support systems and assisting families in coping with chronic mental and physical concerns.